bxparks/AceTime/README.md

 The Date, Time and TimeZone classes can be used independently of the Clock classes.
-The Clock classes are only minimally coupled to the Date, Time, TimeZone classes, depending on only the `acetime_t` type (aliased to `int32_t`) which represents the "epoch seconds".
+The Clock classes are only minimally coupled to the Date, Time, TimeZone classes, depending mostly on the `acetime_t` type (aliased to `int32_t`) which represents the "epoch seconds".
 The AceTime "Epoch" is defined to be 2000-01-01 00:00:00 UTC.